owenisas/hedg/README.md

-# Polyhedg Clone
+# Hedgra Clone

-A Next.js clone of the [polyhedg.com](https://www.polyhedg.com/) website.
+A Next.js clone of the hedgra website.

 ## 🚀 Live Demo